 In 1986, we built 30,000 square foot store to showcase the world's largest retail selection of fabric.
 This year proved eventful for the business.
 The store moved to its current location, the American Quilter's Society held its first quilt show, and the official name of the business was changed to Hancock's of Paducah, in order to avoid confusion with the Hancock Fabrics national chain of stores.

-In 1996, after four years of growth, we built a 30,000 square foot addition to house our mail order division.
-This expansion gave Hancock's of Paducah over 60,000 square feet of building for our fabric sales.
-Over the years the Mail Order Division has grown from a single ad in the back of Quilter's Newsletter Magazine, to a thriving entity with over 40 employees, a avid customer list of quilters, and a regular publishing schedule of at least 4 full color catalogs per year.
-We offer the most comprehensive selection of premium fabrics for quilting and home décor on the web.
+In 1996, a 30,000 square foot addition was built house the growing e-commerce division.
+This expansion gave Hancock's of Paducah over 60,000 square feet of building space for fabric sales.
+Over the years the mail order division has grown from a single ad in the back of Quilter's Newsletter Magazine, to a thriving ecommerce business with 50 great employees.

-Please enjoy our catalogs and the products featured on our website.
-Order from us with the confidence that our family has served fabric-buying customers with professional pride since 1952.
+Please enjoy the products featured in our catalogs and website.
+Order from Hancock's of Paducah with the confidence that this family has served fabric buying customers with professional pride since 1952.